-Armed man shot inside Target got rifle 4 days earlier
+Nebraska man who shot inside Target got rifle 4 days earlier

 The man who was fatally shot by police after entering a Target store in Omaha, Nebraska, armed with an AR-15-style rifle had obtained the weapon just four days earlier at a Cabela’s sporting goods store, police said Wednesday.
 No one else was hurt.

 Court records show that the man, identified by police as Joseph Jones, 32, of suburban Omaha, had no prior felony convictions in Douglas County, where Omaha is located.
+He also had no prior, documented contact with the city’s police, records show.

 He entered the store around noon Tuesday, where police said he fired several rounds, sending shoppers and workers scrambling for exits and cowering in bathroom stalls.
 Along with the rifle, he had 13 loaded rifle magazines of ammunition.